Raku/raku.org/README.md

   * Be nice.

-  * Don't hesitate to link to pages you wrote youself, if they are helpful to a broader Perl 6 audience.
+  * Don't hesitate to link to pages you wrote yourself, if they are helpful to a broader Perl 6 audience.

   * If you have a Perl 6 blog, get it included in the planetsix.perl.org feed